nanxiaobei/react-split-components/INTRODUCTION.md

 Because Functional Components are more in line with React's philosophy `UI = f(state)`.

-So Hooks came, bringing "internal variables" and "side effects" to Function Components, making them fully functional. it's also a "logical sharing" solution.
+So Hooks came, bringing "internal variables" and "side effects" to Function Components, making them fully functional. it's also a "logic sharing" solution.

 **2. The problem of Function Components**